developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/settings/index.md

 **Notes**:

-* The DataWedge config file is always named `datawedge.db`.
+* The DataWedge Config file is always named `datawedge.db`.
 * The default path and filename of an exported configuration file is:
 `/storage/sdcard0/Android/data/com.symbol.datawedge/files/datawedge.db`
 * If an external SD card is installed, an alternate path can be selected.
 For example: